27 September 2018: 2018-19 second funding round closed

 What does the program fund?

-Community Work Skills funds organisations to support disadvantaged job seekers to undertake formal training to gain nationally recognised skills and vocational qualifications.
+Community Work Skills funds eligible organisations to support disadvantaged job seekers to undertake formal training to gain nationally recognised skills and vocational qualifications.

 The delivery of training and assessment services for community-based training projects are funded under the Certificate 3 Guarantee program.